Table of Contents

 First-ever release of the original film soundtrack recording

-Expanded and Remastered Edition 2-CD set (2015)
+Expanded and Remastered Edition (2015)

-Intrada INT 7145
+Intrada INT 7145 – 2-CD Limited Edition

 Produced by Douglass Fake

-Assembled and mastered by Mike Matessino
+Assembled and Mastered by Mike Matessino

 Remastered film recording plus alternates on Disc 1; remastered 1975 OST album plus source music cues on Disc 2

-Music from the Motion Picture 2-LP set (2017)
+Music from the Motion Picture (2017)

-Mondo Music MOND-115
+Mondo Music MOND-115 – 2xLP Vinyl Limited Edition

 Produced by Mike Matessino, Mo Shafeek